kroq-gar78/vtari-2600/README.md

 Running `make all` will produce the executable `cpu`.

 To run an Atari 2600 binary, simply run

 ```
-./cpu <filename> >/dev/null
+./cpu <filename>
 ```

+Use the `--help` flag to see other options.
-(Warning: there is a lot of debug output, so make sure to include `>/dev/null`).
+(Warning: `--verbose` produces a lot of debug output).

 There are example tests in `tests/` from a website (cited in `links.txt`) that do show simple things (e.g. color test, sprites, moving sprites).